Yuvaraj-Ramasamy/TabifyX-/README.md

 Future Enhancements
 1. Support for multiple XML files in batch mode.
 2. Advanced filtering and validation.
-3. Integration with cloud storage for output files.
+3. Integration with cloud storage for output files